Introduction to Agent Scorers

 client = JudgmentClient()

-# Define your data structure
+# Define your own data structure

 class QuestionAnswer(Example):